-U.S. Immigration and Customs Enforcement (ICE) Office of Enforcement and Removal Operations (ERO) is dedicated to providing open lines of communication for individuals, or their representatives, regarding individual immigration cases and to report any issues in custody.
+U.S. Immigration and Customs Enforcement (ICE) Office of Enforcement and Removal Operations (ERO) is committed to providing open lines of communication for noncitizens and their representatives regarding detention conditions and individual immigration cases.

-In support of the agency’s mission, ERO is committed to transparency, collaboration, and resolving concerns with our stakeholders.
-These stakeholders include individuals detained in ICE custody, the public, non-governmental organizations, faith-based organizations, academic institutions, attorneys, and advocacy groups.
+Transparency, collaboration, and the proactive resolution of concerns with our stakeholders furthers the ICE mission.
+These stakeholders include individuals detained in ICE custody, legal representatives, family members, the public, non-governmental organizations, faith-based organizations, academic institutions, and advocacy groups.

-Below are two ways you can contact ICE to report information or request an additional review of your case.
+Below are two ways you can contact ICE regarding your case.

 The ICE ERO Detention Reporting and Information Line is a toll-free service that provides a direct channel for agency stakeholders to communicate with ERO to answer questions and resolve concerns.
 Stakeholders may reach the ICE ERO Detention Reporting and Information Line by dialing 1-888-351-4024.
 Live, trained operators are available Monday through Friday (excluding holidays) from 8 a.m. to 8 p.m.
 (Eastern Time) to respond to inquiries from those in ICE detention and from community members.
 Language assistance, including Spanish operators, is also available.